emerald-dao/emerald-academy-v2/src/lib/content/quickstarts/0-hello-world-ios/en/readme.md

 ## 👛 Checkpoint 1: Wallets

-We'll be using the **Blocto** testnet wallet for testing.
+We'll be using **the local Flow dev wallet**.

 > Click the "Log In" button and notice a pop up asking you to connect a wallet.
 Select `Dev Wallet` then wait for the authentication page to load.
 Notice a window appears with one or more accounts to select, each with their own Flow Token balance.
-Select the first account t
+Select the first account to log in to it.

 <div class="md-images">
   <img src="https://i.imgur.com/jUo8QDQl.png" alt="launch-screen" />